“Doing a bad thing doesn’t make you a bad person. People do bad things for the right reasons all the time.”

 When Audrey gets a call to return home to Edgeport, she’s dreading it.
 The whispers, the glances – all eyes are always on her whenever she’s in town.
 That is certainly true when Audrey walks into the local watering hole to pick up her drunk-ass father and Maggie spots her.
 They speak for the first time in years and it’s not friendly.
 Audrey gets mean, Maggie gets nasty, gets pushed onto her ass and Audrey storms off.
 The next morning, Maggie is dead and Audrey is a suspect.

 So begins all the twisted, romantic, dramatic events that will lead to the disturbing discovery of just what exactly happened to Maggie.
 And when I say twisted, I mean twisted.
-There is so much history to unravel, so many secrets and lies to uncover, that while there aren’t many necessarily “thrilling” or “dangerous” moments, you are totally engaged the whole time.
+There is so much history to unravel, so many secrets and lies to uncover, that while there aren’t necessarily any “thrilling” or “dangerous” moments, you are totally engaged the whole time.

 There are just so many elements of this novel that I loved.

-The small coastal town setting, the town history and complicated relationships, the tough, yet delicate honesty of the damaged heroine, the realness of the romance and the darkness to the crimes.
+The small coastal town setting, the town history and complicated relationships, the tough, yet delicate honesty of the damaged heroine, the realness of the romance and the darkness of the crimes.

 It was enthralling.